Komefumi/webpack-trigger-route-on-emit-plugin/README.md

 ### The Story

-So I have webpack workflow [(the titans-branches branch)](https://github.com/Komefumi/scully-blastique/tree/titan-branches) of [scully-blastique](https://github.com/Komefumi/scully-blastique)
+Refer the workflow of [titan-branches](https://github.com/Komefumi/titan-branches)

 Here I import a handlebars template into the index.tsx entry file, and ping a koa-js server that receives the request with a designated file name and contents